 To offer teens with intellectual disabilities and other special needs, an opportunity to create meaningful relationships in their church community while growing deeper in their faith.
 Teachers lead a Sunday school class designed especially for these students, using provided lessons and materials.
 Assistants help by “buddy-ing up” with students to guide them through the activities planned for the class.
 One hour on Sundays, two to four times a month.
 For more information, please contact Thea at Thea.Jeschke@viennapres.org.

 The VPC office can always use your time and talent to support the ministry and mission of VPC.
-For information on how you can help out, please contact Mary at email@example.com.

 Data entry volunteer

 Your gifts of administration and skills in typing and computers can provide valuable assistance to employees in data input into the VPC’s database.
 Weekly or monthly commitment.
 Contact Michelle at email@example.com for more details.

 General Office Support

 From filing, to typing, to organizing, to making copies and stuffing envelopes, VPC needs many hand to keep our various ministries effective.
 Consider using your time for this valuable effort!
 For more information, contact Doug at firstname.lastname@example.org.

 We’re looking for bright, cheerful volunteers who like people to help staff our front desk.
 The primary tasks include answering the main church phone and greeting visitors.
 We ask that you be willing to commit to at least 4 hours per week.
 Training is provided.
 Please contact email@example.com for details.

 Sunday Giving Input

 A great behind the scenes way to use your talent for details!
 Join one of our teams responsible for the input of Sunday giving records with a dedication for consistency and confidentiality.